alenzamanyan/tensorflow-workshop/lesson-2/exercise-1.md

 Create a session and run the op that you created in **Step 5**.
 The **weight** variable is now initialized to the value we specified in **Step 2** (namely, 2.0).

 ### Step 7:
 Run the op to produce the multiplication result.
-What’s the result?
-Does it surprise you?
-If so, try to find an explanation for it.

 (Make sure to copy the successful steps you performed to a file for submission)